Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/dmidecode.md

 1. Output from the command should be similar to:

    ```
-   TBD
+   # dmidecode 3.3
+   Getting SMBIOS data from sysfs.
+   SMBIOS 3.0 present.

+   Handle 0x0000, DMI type 0, 26 bytes
+   BIOS Information
+        Vendor: 3mdeb Embedded Systems Consulting
+        Version: Dasharo (coreboot+SeaBIOS) v0.2.0
+        Release Date: 12/09/2021
+        ROM Size: 16 MB
+        Characteristics:
+                PCI is supported
+                PC Card (PCMCIA) is supported
+                BIOS is upgradeable
+                Selectable boot is supported
+                ACPI is supported
+                Targeted content distribution is supported
+        BIOS Revision: 4.14
+        Firmware Revision: 0.0
    ```
-1. The character string after `Release date:` should be the same as it is expected.
+2. The character string after `Release date:` should point to the date of the tag on the repository of given Dasharo version.